 The trick to this recipe is to cut the jalapenos into 1/4 inch sticks (cut longways), then cut the sweet onions into sticks of the same size.

-The arbol crema can be pretty hot.
-If you want to tone it down, reduce the number of arbol peppers, or switch it out for a jalapeno crema, or even just ranch dressing.
+The arbol crema can be hot.
+If you want to tone it down, reduce the number of arbol peppers, or or make a jalapeno crema instead, or even just ranch dressing.
 Giving your guests multiple options will score you bonus points.

-Finally, I like to use a home deep-fryer to make mine.
+Finally, I like to use a home deep-fryer to make my Texas Toothpicks.
 It keeps the mess to a minimum and saves time.
-If you don’t have one, you can pan-fry your Texas Toothpicks, or deep-fry in a cast iron dutch oven.
+If you don’t have one, you can pan-fry them, or deep-fry in a cast iron dutch oven.
 Just be careful to monitor the temperature.